elshadaghazade/book_profits/APIDOCUMENTATION.md

 ## Global and Individual Tracking Settings

 This endpoint will be used for both sections: Tracking Individual Product & Global Tracking Settings.
-The endpoint accepts two type of request method: GET and PUT.
+The endpoint accepts two type of request method: GET and POST.

 When endpoint receives GET method it should send back user's pre-saved individual and global tracking information at the same time on one single response.

-When endpoint receives PUT method it means that backend should save/update sent data.
+When endpoint receives POST method it means that backend should save/update sent data.

 ### Request with GET method: